 February 11th, 2011 – Today’s the day!
-Come out to the Adrienne Arsht Center for lunch and enjoy this Flamenco influenced Street Food Fridays with Flamenco demonstrations, giveaways as well as each truck with have a flamenco-inspired dish.
+Come out to the Adrienne Arsht Center for lunch and enjoy this Flamenco-influenced Street Food Fridays with Flamenco demonstrations, giveaways, and each truck with a flamenco-inspired dish.

 The festivities start at 11:30 AM, so come hungry!

 February 4th, 2011 – Michael Schwartz will be cooking some dishes from his new cookbook, Michael’s Genuine: Down-to-Earth Cooking for People Who Love to Eat on the BEASTmobile.

 The book will also be available for purchase and a great opportunity to get it autographed.
 The menu is below, and I’ll take one of everything.

 MICHAEL’S GENUINE BURGER with house-smoked bacon and Vermont Cheddar

 FALAFEL WRAP on homemade flatbread with hummus, local heirloom tomato, cucumber, tabouli & tahini

 CRISPY HOMINY with chili & lime

 ORANGE GINA SODA